The Rowan Williams Cambridge Studentship

 Note: The Rowan Williams Cambridge Studentships are not available for courses offered by the Institute of Continuing Education, premium rate courses offered by the Judge Business School (including MBA, MFin, EMBA etc.) or for courses where the fees are charged at the higher Clinical rate.

 Applicants DO NOT need to have refugee status.
+Please see the application form for more information on what is asked of applicants.

 What expenses does the studentship cover?